ViBlog/viewpager/viewpagerindicators-libraries.md

 ![PagerSlidingTabStrip Title][psts_title]

 # SpringIndicator (Chenupt)
 1650 stars, 15 issues, 3 Pull Requests.
-[Library,][springIndicator_github_lib][ _Sample Code._][springIndicator_sample_code]
+[Github, ][springIndicator_github_lib][ _Sample Code._][springIndicator_sample_code]

-I didn't know this one and I was really impressed by it.
+I didn't know this one and I was really impressed.
 Works flawlessly, really easy to configure.
-I love the effect by sliding.
-It doesn't really fit with titles, I would use it for simple indicators without titles where it shines.
+I love the sliding effect.
+It doesn't really fit with titles.
+Use it for simple indicators like picture libraries (without titles) where it shines.

 ```compile 'com.github.chenupt.android:springindicator:1.0.2@aar'```